Tommy Callaway Identified As Runner Who Slapped Reporter Alex Bozarjian On The Bottom During Live Broadcast

 She has since set her Instagram account to Private, meaning that only people she approves can see her posts and respond to them.

-Now, the runner has been identified: Tommy Callaway, a youth minister and married father of two.
+The runner has since been identified as Tommy Callaway, a youth minister and married father of two.

 To the man who smacked my butt on live TV this morning: You violated, objectified, and embarrassed me.
 No woman should EVER have to put up with this at work or anywhere!!
 Do better. https://t.co/PRLXkBY5hn